Traceability is defined as the ability to trace and follow food, feed and food-producing animals through all stages of production and distribution.

 TripleNine is very conscious of its role in the food chain, and the quality of our products must naturally reflect this.
 This is fulfilled by observing the food safety policies and the rules of GMP + B2.

-TripleNine also ensures that all its fish meal and fish oil contains very low levels of dioxin, lower than the EU limit, and is guaranteed salmonella-free.
+TripleNine also ensures that all its fishmeal and fish oil contains very low levels of dioxin, lower than the EU limit, and is guaranteed salmonella-free.
+Likewise, TripleNine can purify fish oil for POPs down to very low levels using a gentle cleaning process with activated carbon.

 TripleNine is approved by the Danish Ministry of Food, Agriculture and Fisheries to process fish meal and fish oil in accordance with the conditions laid down by EC-regulation 1069/2009: Health rules concerning animal by-products not intended for human consumption.